GliderGeek/PySoar/readme.md

 # PySoar
 [![Build Status](https://travis-ci.org/GliderGeek/PySoar.svg?branch=master)](https://travis-ci.org/GliderGeek/PySoar)

+**23-01-2020: unfortunately soaringspot.com has removed the direct downloads from the daily results page.
+Due to this change pysoar no longer works :(**

 PySoar automates the analysis of glider competitions.
 It starts with a Soaring Spot URL and delivers a spreadsheet as output.

 A screenshot of the program: